Bob Lee Swagger: Fictional character biography

 The fourth Bob Lee Swagger novel, The 47th Samurai, was published on September 11, 2007.
-In this novel, Bob Lee travels to Japan to return a samurai sword recovered by his father in World War II to its rightful owner, but quickly finds himself wrapped up in yet another deadly plot.
+In this novel, Swagger travels to Japan to return a samurai sword recovered by his father in World War II to its rightful owner, but quickly finds himself wrapped up in yet another deadly plot.
 This novel reveals the story of Earl's tour of duty on Iwo Jima.

 The fifth novel, Night of Thunder, was published in 2008.
-In this novel Swagger, at 63 yrs old, is trying to find out who ran his 24-year-old daughter Nikki off the road in an attempt on her life.
-Set in NASCAR country and centered around the big race at Bristol, the Grumleys from Hunter's Hot Springs re-appear in this novel.
+In this novel Swagger, now 63 years old, is trying to find out who ran his 24-year-old daughter Nikki off the road in an attempt on her life.
+Set in NASCAR country and centered around the big race at Bristol, the novel features Grumleys from Hunter's Hot Springs.
 Once again Swagger finds himself hunting the hunters and at his advanced age is still shooting straight and fast.
 He makes his way through Malvern and Sheridan.

 The sixth novel, I, Sniper, was published in 2009.
-In this novel, the FBI enlists Bob Lee's help in investigating the murders of several prominent 1960s Vietnam War protesters.
+In this novel, the FBI enlists Swagger's help in investigating the murders of several prominent 1960s Vietnam War protesters.
 Although the evidence initially points to former Marine sniper Carl Hitchcock (based on Carlos Hathcock), Bob Lee quickly discovers that Hitchcock was framed for the murders and sets out to find the real killer.
 His investigation takes him into the world of modern military sniper warfare, which technology has altered greatly since his days in Vietnam.

 The seventh Bob Lee Swagger novel, Dead Zero, released December 28, 2010, and is set in the current Global War on Terrorism.
 A Marine sniper named Ray Cruz, on an assassination mission, is betrayed, and in the time after, the target, Ibrahim Zarzi, also known as "the beheader", becomes a prospective Afghan presidential candidate.
 Zarzi professes loyalty to the U.S. after attempts on his life, but Cruz resurfaces to complete the mission.
 Bob Lee Swagger is brought in as a consultant by request of Assistant Director Nick Memphis, friendly with Swagger since the events of Point of Impact, and Central Intelligence Agency (CIA) agent Susan Okada, of The 47th Samurai.
 Swagger is asked to help find Cruz, but along the way becomes sympathetic of Cruz and doubts his guilt.
 Later it is revealed that Cruz is Swagger's son, byproduct of a previously unknown marriage to a Vietnamese woman who was killed during the Tet Offensive.
 The loss of his wife and disappearance of the baby, it is theorized, motivated Swagger to take a third tour of duty, this time as a sniper, and establishing his legend.